What is a Competency?

 Assessment centres is a process (and not a location) that helps to determine the suitability of employees to a specific type of employment or job role.
 Using validated tests, different elements of the job are simulated.
-The candidates or employees are expected to complete a number of assessments specifically designed to assess the key competencies required for the job role they are applying.
+The candidates or employees are expected to complete a number of employee assessments specifically designed to assess the key competencies required for the job role they are applying.
 These tests focus on assessing the individual based on their knowledge, skills, attitudes and other behaviours.
 An essential feature of this process is using a situational test to observe job-specific behaviour.

 This technique was developed by Flanagan (1954) and involves direct observation of the employee in specific situations.
 The observations should be recorded as accurately as possible since it would be used to identify behaviours that contribute to the success or failure of an individual or organization in a specific situation.
 The first step is to make a list of good and bad on the job behaviour.
 After this, the supervisors should be trained to note down incidents when the employee was successful or not successful in meeting the job requirements.
 At the end of the year, a balance sheet for each employee is created to find how well the employee has performed (Balaji, 2011).

 These are standardized and scientific tools used to assess the mental capacities and behavioural styles of employees in an organization.
 The most commonly used psychometric assessment is aptitude, achievement and personality testing.
 Aptitude tests help to determine the capacity of the individual to acquire with training a particular type of skill or knowledge.
 Achievement tests help to determine the level of proficiency an individual has achieved in a given area.
 Personality testing gives a description of the unique traits and characteristics that drive the employee’s behaviour.
 Apart from these, competency mapping rating scale may also be used as a part of the assessment.